yus47/Car-Management-Program-for-Rental-Service/README.md

-# Car Management Program for Rental Service -- tbc
+# Car Management Program for Rental Service
 This program was made as a requirement for completing Module 1 of Purwadhika JCDS Course.
+To use the program, please head to the last line of this readme file.

 ## Suggested Stakeholders
 This program works best for small-to-medium enterprises, which in car rental industry.
 The users would be admins, who need to manage the firm's car management data (rental data not included).